-Having your period is a normal and healthy part of being female.
+Having your period is normal and healthy.
 A period is part of the cycle you’ll go through each month as your body prepares itself for a possible pregnancy.
 If you don’t become pregnant, the lining of your uterus comes out of your vagina, as a period.

 You can read more about how periods work here.